teemofeev/teemofeev.github.io/apps/website/src/assets/texts/projects/outsourcewebproject.md

   article_2_description = TextField
   article_2_image = ImageField
   article_3_title = TextField
   # !
 NOTE !
-This code is BAD
+Reminder to myself:
   # if you ever see code like this
   # ask owners to fix it, do your job.
   # And if nothing happens after months